Your AI receptionist, live in 3 minutes. Win 11k credits for free →

 • department, such as sales, support, or billing

-• business hours vs after-hours status
+• business hours versus after-hours status

 • caller intent